plone/training/theming/theme-package.rst

 +++++++++++++++

 Plone provides some viewlets like the breadcrumbs (the current path) above the content area.
-To get this into the theme layout, we add a placeholder with the CSS id ``#above-content`` to the theme.
+To get this into the theme layout, we add a placeholder with the CSS id ``#above-content`` to the theme's ``index.html``.
-This is the place where we want to insert Plones "above-content" stuff.
-For example at the top of the ``div.container`` after:
+This is the place where we want to insert Plone's "above-content" stuff For example at the top of the ``div.container`` after:

 .. code-block:: html